vmohapatra/mybuddy/README.md

 - `frontend/services/api.ts` - API endpoint configuration
 - Default base URL: `http://localhost:8080/api/v1`
 - Adjust if your backend runs on a different host/port

+### Cloudflare Pages Deployment
+- See `CLOUDFLARE_GUIDE.md` for step-by-step instructions to deploy the frontend with Yarn.

 ## 📊 API Endpoints (current)